chialin6/CSE490G-FP/index.md

 ## Method
 ### Web Scraping
 I used the `tweepy` library to scrape the politicians' tweets via Twitter API.
-For further details please refer to my jupyter file.
+For further details please refer to my [jupyter notebook](https://github.com/chialin6/CSE490G-FP/blob/gh-pages/cse490g_fp_details.ipynb).
 (For security issues, I removed my consumer keys.)
 I was planning to scrape 2500 tweets for each politician.
 However, the Twitter API seems not to work well for `@realDonaldTrump`.
 Each time, the returned amount varies.
 At first, I thought that was because of the limitation of API calls.
 Nonetheless, the API works totally fine for all the other politicians and I also found out someone encountered the same problem as me. ([tweepy Github issue](https://github.com/tweepy/tweepy/issues/1361))
 After several times of try and error, I can only get 2193 tweets from Trump to make the dataset as homogeneous as possible.